SUNET/jupyter-site/markdown/workshop/index.md

 The slot for the presentation will be 15 minutes with an additional 5 minutes for questions.

 After each hour of the presentations, we will have a 10 minutes break.
 Any additional time that is left after the presentations will be used for a free form discussion.
-If we run out of presentations and/or other things to say before the three hours have passed, we will end the workshop early.
+If we run out of presentations and/or other things to say before the four hours have passed, we will end the workshop early.

 ## Schedule